FelipePaluco/Expense-Management-App/README.md

 ## 💲 Introduction

-> A simple Expense Management App built using HTML5, Bootstrap 4 and Javascript.
-Totally functional.
+> A simple Expense Management App built using HTML5, Bootstrap 4 and Javascript, saves in Local Storage.
+Totally Functional.

 ## 🔎 Features